sPHENIX-Collaboration/Singularity/VirtualBox.md

 2. Download [sPHENIX Ubuntu 18.04LTS Image](https://sphenix.sdcc.bnl.gov/WWW/user/phnxbld/sPHENIX/Singularity/Fun4AllSingularityDistribution.ova).
 The MD5SUM is `87a6464dbae831724bc9eb3b508f2646`.

-This image has CVMFS and Singularity3 preinstalled, enabling direct loading all sPHENIX builds via OpenScienceGrid network (i.e. Option-1 of [main documentation](/README.md)).
+This image has CVMFS and Singularity3 preinstalled, enabling direct loading all sPHENIX builds via its OSG cvmfs volume network (i.e. Option-1 of [main documentation](/README.md)).

 3. Import the above image to your virtual box ([HowTs](https://www.google.com/search?q=Virtal+box+import+ova)).
 Please ensure you have internet connection before the next step (e.g. visit www.bnl.gov from inside the VirtualBox)

 Then you are good to go.
-Start the imported Virtual Box.
+Start the imported Virtual Box. **The Ubuntu VM is set to do unattended-upgrades.
+On the first start it will pull in and install a lot of package updates**.
 The default user is `fun4all` with password of `fun4all`.
 It would be good practice to [change at least the password](https://www.google.com/search?q=ubuntu+howto+change+password) after first login.
 Following files are installed in the home folder:
 * `~/singularity_shell.sh`: execute this script to get a bash shell with the Singularity container
 * `~/setup.sh`: source this macro from inside the Singularity container to use the lastest build
 * `~/install/`: local build folder to be used for `$MYINSTALL` area, which is currently empty

 Start using it with an Ubuntu terminal:
 ```